LotsOfPixelsStudios/Monstera/docs/pages/Addon.md

 ## :fa-solid fa-flask: Experimental Features

-Currently, the JSON UI is experimental and may be discontinued as it will be deprecated in future mc versions.
+The JSON UI is not currently in the latest builds and is not currently being worked on, if you are interested open a discussion.